tommyettinger/tantrum/README.md

   - tantrum-libgdx is at version 1.12.1.0, compatible with libGDX 1.12.1
   - tantrum-digital is at version 0.4.8.0, compatible with digital 0.4.8
   - tantrum-juniper is at version 0.6.0.0, compatible with juniper 0.6.0
+    - Starting in juniper 0.6.1, it shouldn't need any `Serializer`s registered from tantrum.
   - tantrum-jdkgdxds is at version 1.5.3.0, compatible with jdkgdxds 1.5.3
   - tantrum-regexodus is at version 0.1.15.0, compatible with RegExodus 0.1.15